dotnet/docs/docs/csharp/programming-guide/types/how-to-convert-a-string-to-a-number.md

 You can customize the prompt to use a string per your requirements.

 You can use chat features, such as [slash commands, references to files, methods, or classes, and threads](/visualstudio/ide/copilot-chat-context), to set intent and get better answers with scoped context.
-For an existing class in a project that's open in the IDE, you can prompt GitHub Copilot with `/generate code to convert the string "123" to a number`.
+For an existing file open in the IDE, you can prompt GitHub Copilot with `/generate code to convert the string string1 in #Filename to a number`.

 The following output shows an example Copilot Chat response: